webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 generally it *filters* it when it stretches it.

 So, what do we do if, for example, we want the canvas to fill the window?
 Well, first we can get the browser to stretch the canvas to fill the window with CSS.
-Example
+Example:

 ```html
 <html>